MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/gtk.md

 6. Update the other platform projects to use the same Xamarin.Forms version as used by the GTK project.

-7. In the **Solution Pad**, right-click on **References > Edit References...** for the GTK project, and add a reference to the Xamarin.Forms project (either .NET Standard, PCL, or Shared Project).
+7. In the **Solution Pad**, right-click on **References > Edit References...** for the GTK project, and add a reference to the Xamarin.Forms project (either .NET Standard or Shared Project).

     ![Reference the shared project](gtk-images/mac/reference-shared-project.png "Reference the shared project")